wavefrontHQ/docs/pages/doc/proxies_version_history.md

 tags: [proxies, release_notes]
 sidebar: doc_sidebar
 permalink: proxies_version_history.html
-summary: Learn about Wavefront proxy updates.
+summary: Learn about Wavefront proxy versions.
 ---
 ## Version 4.6
 - Adds the ability to test log data grok patterns (see [Sending Log Data Metrics To Wavefront](integrations_log_data))
-- Supports native socket transport which improves ingestion performance on Linux
+- Supports native socket transport, which improves ingestion performance on Linux

 ## Version 4.4
-- Ability to ingest logs on a TCP port, in addition to the previously supported Filebeat logs (see [Sending Log Data Metrics To Wavefront](integrations_log_data))
+- Adds ability to ingest logs on a TCP port, in addition to the previously supported Filebeat logs (see [Sending Log Data Metrics To Wavefront](integrations_log_data))
 - Fix rare bug where an old proxy would not be stopped during the upgrading process, causing the old proxy to run until `service wavefront-proxy restart`
 - Miscellaneous stability and reliability improvements